trytouca/trytouca/sdk/cpp/docs/Build.md

 This document provides instructions for building Weasel Client Library for C++ and its side components.

-**Note**: To use Weasel as a dependency in your project, you do not need to follow these instructions.
-Follow our *Integration* document to learn how to pull Weasel as a third-party dependency.
+**Note**: To use Weasel as a dependency in your project, you may not need to follow these instructions.
+Read our [Integration Guide](./docs/Integration.md) to learn how to pull Weasel as a third-party dependency.

 ## Supported Toolchains